GPII/universal/README.md

 `npm run test:browser`

+Please note, when running the browser tests locally using this command, the tests will fail on some browsers (notably Firefox, Safari, and Opera) unless the browser has focus.
+You can manually click the browser when it launches to give it focus.
+You should not give another window focus until the tests complete.
+This is not a problem when running the browser tests in Vagrant (see below).
+It's also not a problem when running the tests in Chrome, which you can do using a command like:

+`npm run test:browser -- --launch Chrome`

-You can also run (and debug) the tests manually by running `testem --file tests/testem.js` from the root of the repository.
+You can also run (and debug) the tests manually from the root of the repository using a command like:

+`node node_modules/testem/testem.js --file tests/testem.js`

 The required test fixtures and testem will start, and Testem will provide a URL you can open in a browser.

 If you would like to debug individual tests or view the test summary in a browser without using Testem, you can: